Multiparameter colored partition category and the product of the reduced Kronecker coefficients: Robinson--Schensted type correspondence

 Now we can describe the algorithm $\SW$.
 Suppose a colored permutation \eqref{al:colbi} is given.
 Let $P_0=\varnothing$ and $Q_0=\varnothing$.
 For $1\leq j\leq n$, let $P_j$ be obtained by inserting, using the insertion process described above, the colored value $\binom{i_j}{\sigma(j)}$ to $P_{j-1}$, and let $Q_j$ be obtained from $Q_{j-1}$ by adjoining a ribbon $\sh(P_j)/\sh(P_{j-1})$ which is labeled by $j$.
 Let $P=P_n$ and $Q=Q_n$.
 Then $\SW$ sends the colored permutation \eqref{al:colbi} to the pair $(P,Q)$ of $r$-ribbon tableaux of the same shape.

 \begin{remark} The algorithm $\SW$ can be defined starting with an arbitrary $r$-core $\kappa$, see \cite[Remark 7.1]{Shimozono}.
 An $r$-core is a partition that does not have any $r$-ribbons on its rim.
 This results in a bijection $\SW_{\kappa}$ from $G(r,n)$ to the set of certain pairs $(P,Q)$ of tableaux of the same shape and with $r$-core $\kappa$.
 Furthermore, if the $r$-core $\kappa$ is taken to be ``big enough'', then $\SW_\kappa$ is equivalent to the $\RS$ algorithm.
-(The key point in this case is that in the insertion process there will not be any nontrivial proper intersection of $r$-ribbons and so bumping out case never occur.)
-Indeed, for ``big enough'' $\kappa$, we have following commutative diagram, where $\qt$ denotes Littlewood's quotient bijection map (for example, see \cite[Section 4]{LTT1} for its definition):
+(The key point in this case is that in the insertion process there will not be any nontrivial proper intersection of $r$-ribbons and so the case of bumping out will never occur.)
+Indeed, for ``big enough'' $\kappa$, we have following commutative diagram, where $\pr$ denotes projection map (for example, see \cite[Section 6]{Stanton} and \cite[Section 4]{LTT1} for its definition):

 \end{remark}

 The following definition is required to state Proposition \ref{prop:SW}.
 If we apply the $\SW$ bijection to the following element

 then both the insertion and the recording tableaux are the same which can be characterized by the following.
 Let $\mu_j$ denote the tableaux obtained at the $j$-th step.
 Then the $r$-ribbon added at $(j+1)$-th step is $\firstr(\mu_{j},i_{j+1})$.
 We call such tableau to be of \emph{special type}.
 Moreover, the spin of the $r$-ribbon added at step $j$ in the recording tableau of special type is precisely the color $i_j$.